George Ryan: Early career

-Ryan was elected Governor in 1998, defeating his opponent, Glenn Poshard, by a 51–47% margin.
+On August 30, 1997, incumbent governor Jim Edgar announced he would retire after his second term; three days later, Ryan announced his candidacy for governor.
+He won the Republican nomination with minimal opposition and defeated his opponent, Glenn Poshard, in the general election by a 51–47 percent margin.
 Ryan's running mate was first-term state representative Corinne Wood.
 Ryan outspent Poshard by a 4-to-1 margin.
 Poshard, a firm believer in campaign finance reform, placed limits on individual donations and refused to accept donations from corporate or special interests.

 One of Ryan's pet projects as governor was an extensive repair of the Illinois Highway System called "Illinois FIRST".
 FIRST was an acronym for "Fund for Infrastructure, Roads, Schools, and Transit".
 Signed into law in May 1999, the law created a $6.3 billion package for use in school and transportation projects.
 With various matching funds programs, Illinois FIRST provided $2.2 billion for schools, $4.1 billion for public transportation, another $4.1 billion for roads, and $1.6 billion for other projects.
 He also improved Illinois's technology infrastructure, creating one of the first cabinet-level Offices of Technology in the country and bringing up Illinois's technology ranking in a national magazine from 48th out of the 50 states when he took office to 1st just two years later.
 Ryan committed record funding to education, including 51% of all new state revenues during his time in office, in addition to the billions spent through Illinois FIRST that built and improved schools and education infrastructure.
 In 1999, Ryan sparked controversy by becoming the first sitting U.S. Governor to meet with Cuban President Fidel Castro.
 Ryan's visit led to a $1 million donation of humanitarian aid, but drew criticism from anti-Castro groups.
 In 2000, Ryan served as a chair of the Midwestern Governors Association.